-Once a patient has been seen, a complex process begins as the provider’s position for reimbursement.
-This elaborate series of actions is mandated by outside entities, both governmental agencies, and commercial insurance payers, that stipulate the various parameters and requirements to secure payment.
+Once a patient has been seen, a complex process begins as a provider initiates and follows through on the reimbursement process.
+This elaborate series of steps is mandated by outside entities, both governmental agencies and commercial insurance payers, that stipulate the various requirements to secure payment.

 The process has evolved in a piece-meal fashion for decades and is being challenged again by a value-based care payment model that focuses more on quality and less on quantity.
 For radiology groups, the revenue cycle management (RCM) workflow continues to evolve.
 Still, there are some specific areas that can be enhanced regardless of how the system develops in the future.